Brits set to lose out in £3,000 under- insurance gap

 The average ‘Insurance Gap’ stands at £3,400 leaving many valuable items under-insured.

-The survey highlights that although more 27% of British homeowners own expensive antiques and jewellery, 80% admit they have no idea how much these items are worth.
+The survey highlights that although more 27% of British homeowners own expensive antiques and jewelry, 80% admit they have no idea how much these items are worth.

 Carl Burton, home insurance manager at The Co-operative, said: “Understandably, people forget to update their home insurance policies, and don’t tend to regularly evaluate how much their belongings are worth.

-“However, items such as antiques and objects made from gold, like watches or rings, tend to increase in value every year, meaning they may well have gone up in value since you last insured them.
+“However, items such as great antiques like the ones at https://www.antiques.co.uk/ and other objects made from gold, like watches or rings, tend to increase in value every year, meaning they may well have gone up in value since you last insured them.

 “This could be a problem if the worst happens and you have to make a claim, as you will only get back the amount of money you originally insured your items for – meaning you could potentially lose out on hundreds of pounds.”